Robyn Veal's Research Details

 • Research Focus

-• Fuel economics
+• Resource economics

 • Natural Resource Economics in the Ancient World

 • Wood or Wood Charcoal?
+Questioning sustainability

 • Overview of Charcoal Analysis